yz-0/experiment/README.md

 The Alberta Compensation Transparency Toolkit is a JavaScript toolkit built to simplify the process of setting up a rich interactive grid for compensation transparency web pages.
 With the data from a CSV file, it automatically generates a table that comes with paging, navigation, sorting and filtering functionality.

-The toolkit is powered by [Papa Parse](http://papaparse.com/) and [jsGrid](http://js-grid.com/), both are open source projects under MIT license.
-The toolkit will load the the components dynamically at runtime.
+The toolkit is powered by [Papa Parse](http://papaparse.com/) and [jsGrid](http://js-grid.com/), both of which are open source projects under MIT license.
+The toolkit will load the components dynamically at runtime.

 The CSV file contains columns defined in the [implementation guide](http://abgov.github.io/ab-compensation-transparency-toolkit/).
 The toolkit uses Papa Parse to convert the data to an array of JSON objects like the example below, then uses jsGrid to generate the table on the web page.